winitzki/scall/tutorial/programming_dhall.md

 T = LFix (λ(x : Type) → F x U)
 U = LFix (λ(y : Type) → G T y)
 ```
-This is still not a valid Dhall code but we can work with this notation better.
+This is still not a valid Dhall program, but we can work with this notation better.

 To express `U` via `T`, begin by defining the type constructor `H` as `H a = LFix (G a)`, or in Dhall: